-What I'm coming to realize, however, is that even when the system is set up properly, the experience is only as good as the time you put into it.
+However, what I've come to realize is that even when the system is set up properly, the experience is only as good as the time you put into it.

-The Simonga Village is a small community about 20km outside the border town of Livingstone, Zambia.
+The Simonga Village is a small community about 12mi (20km) outside the border town of Livingstone, Zambia.
 The region is home to one of Africa's premier tourist destinations, Victoria Falls – one of the seven natural wonders of the world.

 The Zambian side of the falls has seen a tourism surge in the past decade due to the ongoing political and social turmoil in neighboring Zimbabwe, and tourist infrastructure has quickly developed to meet the increasing demand.